Calculation Of Child Support In Georgia

 - Place a lien on the obligor’s property.

 - Find the obligor in contempt of court, with fines and possible jail time as penalties.

-A Georgia family law attorney can assist a custodial parent in collecting child support, including filing an action for contempt of court and initiating the necessary procedures for garnishment of wages, placing liens on the property, and intercepting income tax refund checks.
+Moffit Law, LLC, a Carrollton Child Support Lawyer, can assist custodial parents in collecting child support.
+Firstly, they would file an action for contempt of court.
+Secondly, they would initiate the necessary procedures for the garnishment of wages, placing liens on the property, and then intercept income tax refund checks.

 Enforcing Out Of State Orders In Georgia